How to Hang Christmas Lights with Gutter Guards

 When to Hang Christmas Lights – Seasonal Considerations

 You may want to consider hanging your outdoor lights before harsh winter weather hits, especially if your area is prone to winter storms.
 The last thing you want to do is hang Christmas lights in the middle of a snowstorm.

 Prepping Your Lights – Check Them Twice

 Before hanging your Christmas lights, we recommend checking them.
-Pull them out of storage and see if they are functional before you start fixing them to your home.
-Inspect them for any visible wiring issues or cracked lights.
-Plug them in to make sure they are working properly.
+Pull them out of storage and see if they are functional before you start hanging them on your gutters or attaching them to your home.

 Shopping for New Lights